How to Write the Perfect Christmas Wish List

 You can typically find these for concerts, music festivals, brewery tours, wine tastings, escape rooms, museums, and sporting events.
 If you like learning, consider signing up for a class.
 You can likely find anything from speciality cooking classes to language classes in your area.

 But what if you live in a small town that doesn’t have a lot to do?
-Well, you could also ask for a gift card to an airline or hotel chain to help fund a vacation!
+Well, you could also ask for a gift card to an airline or hotel chain to help fund a vacation - the ultimate gift of relaxation!

 It’s all too easy to go crazy with your wish list and forget about budgets.
 But you don’t want every item on your list to be expensive or you may have family members that can’t afford to get you anything on your wish list.